bigshellpliskin/sothebais/docs/nft-auction-arch.md

 - Changes handled and monitored by Event Handler and served to Auction Manager

 ### Livestream Manager
 - Compose livestream from auction manager
+- Stream Composition Layers (Front to Back)
+    - Auction Host
+    - Auction Assistants
+    - Visual Feeds
+- Stream to X/twitter